L30nardoSV/reproduce-parcosi-moleculardocking/README.md

 _**Extra hints**_

 Compilation of CUDA code for modern NVIDIA GPU architectures might require to also specify their compute capability.
+See [reference](https://github.com/ccsb-scripps/AutoDock-GPU/issues/172#issuecomment-1010263229).

 For instance, when compiling for the A100 GPU, use instead: